wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/config-file.rst

 ip.ignore
 ^^^^^^^^^

-Disable certain index pattern names from being available in index pattern selector from the Wazuh Dashboard.
+Disable certain index pattern names from being available in index pattern selector from the Wazuh dashboard.
 An empty list (the default value) won't ignore any valid index pattern.

 +--------------------+---------------------------------------------+
 | **Default value**  | []                                          |